Donna Edwards: 2006

-2008 Special
+2008 special

 In 2008, Edwards again challenged Wynn for his seat in the Democratic primary.
 During the 2008 campaign, Edwards accused Wynn of being out of touch with the community and of accepting hundreds of thousands of dollars of corporate money.
 Wynn counter-attacked Edwards as hypocritical, citing the fact that she served as executive director of the Arca Foundation, an organization that has invested millions of dollars in oil and gas companies.

 In the February 12, 2008, primary, Edwards defeated the eight-term incumbent in a rout, taking 60% of the vote to Wynn's 35%.
 The win virtually assured her of victory in the heavily Democratic district in November.

 After the primary, Wynn announced he would resign effective June 2008.
 Edwards won the Democratic nomination for the June 17, 2008, special election to serve out the last six months of Wynn's term.

-Edwards won the backing of the Montgomery County, Maryland, Democratic Party Central Committee April 22, 2008, by a 22 to 1 margin.
-Two days later, the Prince George's County Democratic Party Central Committee also recommended Edwards, this by a 17 to 0 vote on April 24, 2008.

 As expected, Edwards easily won the special election, taking 81 percent of the vote over Republican Peter James and Libertarian Thibeaux Lincecum.
 She took office two days later, giving her a leg-up on seniority over any new congresspersons who were elected in 2008.